comedianhhh/SkipListKV/README.md

 ## Description

 The **Skiplist** works by introducing a probabilistic element to the data structure, which helps achieve logarithmic time complexity for search operations.
 Interestingly, when looking at a visual representation of a skiplist, you might notice that it somewhat resembles a Binary Search Tree (BST) when viewed from a certain angle.
-You can dive deeper into the concept of skiplist from the [OI Wiki](https://oi-wiki.org/data-structures/skiplist/) for more detailed understanding.
+You can dive deeper into the concept of skiplist from the [Wiki](https://en.wikipedia.org/wiki/Skip_list) for more detailed understanding.

 ## Key Features